gabrielmsilva00/PlainTools/docs/_sources/index.rst

     - Credits & Thanks:
         - A big thanks to my professor `Vitor Tocci <https://br.linkedin.com/in/vitor-tocci-79249164>`_, who lectured `Introduction to Data Proccessing <https://www.ementario.uerj.br/ementa.php?cdg_disciplina=627>`_ and introduced me into Python programming when I had little background experience in the matter.
         - Thanks to my beloved girlfriend :fuchsia:`Ana Caroline`, who tirelessly heard me babble about Python through hours in these past few months where I was still learning and improving much of my understanding of the language.
 I love you!
-        - Thanks to :orange:`all my friends` who helped me debug the documentation itself (this HTML file) when I had zero `Sphinx` knowledge.
+        - Thanks to :orange:`all of my friends and family` who helped me debug the documentation itself (this HTML file) when I had zero `Sphinx` knowledge.
 I hope I did well enough and hope to do much more in the future!

 ؜